 Figure 2: A light-emitting Diffuse material

-To use a Mesh as a light source, apply a Diffuse, Universal, or Standard Surface material to the surface, then connect an Emission node to the Emission pin.
+To use a mesh as a light source, apply a Diffuse, Universal, or Standard Surface material to the surface, then connect an Emission node to the Emission pin.
 There are two types of Emissions:

 • Black Body Emission - Uses Color Temperature (in Kelvin) and Power to control the light's color and intensity, respectively.